EduardoKenji/user-manager-demo/README.md

 ng serve
 ```

-Sequence diagram describing the lifecycle of a request to get all users (GET /users) in the User Manager:
+Sequence diagram describing the lifecycle of a request to get all users (GET /users) in the User Manager (click on the image for better zoom):

 <img src='./github-images/User Manager GET users - Sequence diagram.png' alt='Frontend Example' width="1440">